wojtek77/PHP-AutoloaderSPL/README.markdown

 ## Overview

-This is the first version of the autoloader.
-This autoloader can load classes from only one location (directory).
-Such a place can be a directory "Classes" or any other name, or just the class can be placed on top of the project.

-This place (directory) is set in the class **Autoloader** in constant **PREFIX**, for example:

-      const PREFIX = 'Classes/';  // for the directory "Classes" const PREFIX = '';          // for classes located at the top of the project

-if **PREFIX** is not empty at the end of the directory must be specified slash "/"
+Autoloader can load classes from different locations (directories), but only one such location classes can be loaded without the "namespace".
+Other different places (catalogs of classes) have to use the namespace and also in any one location (directory) all classes have to a common initial namespace prefix.
+An example of such a common initial prefix are:

+      \Zend\...
+      \Doctrine\...

+Places loading classes (directories) can be specified as a relative path or absolute path:

+      'your/path/to/Classes'
+      '/your/path/to/Doctrine'

 ## Usage

-#### Example for the classes are placed in the directory "Classes":
+#### Example for the classes are placed in the directory "Classes" and "Doctrine":

-*Autoloader.php*

-      const PREFIX = 'Classes/';

-*index.php*

       require './Autoloader.php';
-      Autoloader::startAutoload();
+      Autoloader::startAutoload( array('your/path/to/Classes','/your/path/to/Doctrine') );

 #### Example for the classes are on top of the project:

-*Autoloader.php*

-      const PREFIX = '';

-*index.php*

       require './Autoloader.php';
-      Autoloader::startAutoload();
+      Autoloader::startAutoload('');